 Making Russian Pelmeni with Felix and Firas’ mum, Irina

 Pancake day.
-Apparently this wonderful annual occasion is not a thing elsewhere and when I announced the day with childlike enthusiasm everyone in the hostel looked at me like I was losing my mind (a look I know well).
+Apparently this wonderful annual occasion is not a thing elsewhere and when I announced it with childlike enthusiasm everyone in the hostel looked at me like I was losing my mind (a look I know well).
 Therefore, pancake day became an opportunity to make unhealthy food protected from scrutiny and judgement by the warm embrace of cultural identity.
 I made pancakes for whoever wanted them and got to know a Belgian and a German guy pretty well.
 I later found out that they appreciated the true glory of a falafel sandwich from my favourite shop, Safiruna.
-This bonding over the delights of food endears me to a person immediately, in fact I’d go as far as saying that I respected them both as people after hearing their thoughts, and its not often I can say that.
+While I’ve now forgotten their names and faces, the profound bond of food appreciation will be there forever.

 Carob Hostel Amman